VCTLabs/meta-user-aa1/README.rst

 bits have mainly been moved to u-boot and the linux kernel configs.
-Each vendor has slightly different usage depending on specific hardware, where enclustra requires specific filenames for the user DTS files and combines the split FPGA bistream files via FIT image.
+Each vendor has slightly different usage depending on specific hardware, where enclustra requires specific filenames for the user DTS files and combines the split FPGA bitstream files via FIT image.

 * meta-enclustra_
 * `enclustra user layer`_